jere-mie/bornais-css/README.md

 </div>
 ```

-Next, you must place children inside the div, giving them the f-`screen-size`-`num` class
+Next, you must place children inside the div, giving them the f-`screen-size`-`num` class<br>
-Note that `num` is any number from 1-6, whereby it describes the relative ratio of the width of the element to the other elements.
+Note that `num` is any number from 1-6, whereby it describes the relative ratio of the width of the element to the other elements.<br>
 For example:
 ```html
 <div class="frow-md">